lindathadeus/lindathadeus.github.io/_posts/2025-06-01-Personality.md

 ---
 **A Perspective**

 There’s early shame.
-Then, there’s a fear of shame, when the solution is not calculated then it is Borderline Personality Disorder because it mostly leads to self-sabotage.
-Narcissistic Personality Disorder is a calculated solution involving manipulation of others.
+Then, there’s a fear of shame, when the solution is not calculated then it is Borderline Personality because it mostly leads to self-sabotage.
+Narcissistic Personality is a calculated solution involving manipulation of others.
 Avoidant personality is a collapse from the narcissistic personality, due to the awareness of people’s judgments or unwillingness to manipulate, still a calculated solution.

 One Easy solution currently could be, preventing Early Shame.